crystalwanyulee/data_science_projects/nlp/sentiment analysis/README.md

 </p>

+However, stop words cannot help us catch a glimpse of the data.
+Thus, I remove them and calculate frequency again.
+The results are shown in below.

 <p align="center">
 	<img align="middle" src="images/Top 10 Frequent Words (without stopwords).png">
 </p>
+After removing stop words, the top 10 frequent words are totally different.
+If we categorize these words base on part-of-speech, then:

+* **noun:** top, shirt, sweater, size, color
+* **verb:** love, like, wear, fit
+* **adjective:** great

-Then, I perform word clouds to extract frequent words in positive reviews and negative reviews, respectively.
+Then, I further perform word clouds to extract frequent words in positive reviews and negative reviews, respectively.
 The more frequent a word appears in reviews, the bigger it will become.
 It is worth mentioning that I remove some common but meaningless in this case, including stop words (such as “the”, “is” and “and”), dress-related words ('top' and 'shirt'), and verbs (such as "look" and "think").

 <p align="center">
 	<img align="middle" src="images/posneg_word_cloud_small.png">